Active ingredients: vancomycin

 Always read the label.
 If symptoms persist see your healthcare professional.

-White or almost white freeze-dried powder
+White to almost white or slightly pink or yellow freeze-dried powder

 Do I need a prescription?